edf-hpc/unclebench/README.md

 # Setting up a development environment

-To execute tests, the following commands are necessary:
+We use virtualenv to setup a virtual environment for test:
     sudo apt-get install python-virtualenv
     mkdir unclebench_env/
     virtualenv unclebench_env/

+To activate the virtual environment:
     cd unclebench_env
     source bin/activate

+We install then 'pytest'
     pip install pytest

+Finally, we load some UncleBench variables and execute the tests:

     source dev_env.sh
     pytest

 Licence
 -------